-Application for 1915(c) HCBS Waiver: MD.40198.R03.00 - Jul 01, 2016 Page 68 of 13 ^ i.
-Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained that applies): ☐ Medicaid agency Operating agency Case manager - ⊘ Other Specify: The Long Term Services and Support Tracking system is a web-based system with operating state agency and the Medicaid unit. shared access between the Appendix D: Participant-Centered Planning and Service Delivery D-2: Service Plan Implementation and Monitoring a.
+appro ce Plan Review and Update.
+The service plan is subject to at least annual periodic review and update to assess the priateness and adequacy of the services as participant needs change.
+Specify the minimum schedule for the review pdate of the service plan: O Every three months or more frequently when necessary O Every six months or more frequently when necessary • Every twelve months or more frequently when necessary O Other schedule S Specify the other schedule: tenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a applie num period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that es): Medicaid agency Operating agency Case manager \times Other a.
 Service Plan Implementation and Monitoring.
-Specify: (a) the entity (entities) respon implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.
+Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.